scala/scala-lang/news/_posts/2014-03-06-release-notes-2.11.0-RC1.md

     "com.typesafe.akka" %% "akka-actor"  % "2.3.0-RC4"
     "org.scalaz"        %% "scalaz-core" % "7.0.6"

 NOTE: RC1 ships with akka-actor 2.3.0-RC4 (the final is out now, but wasn't yet available when RC1 was cut).
-The next Scala 2.11 RC will ship with (the identical) akka-actor 2.3.0 final.
+The next Scala 2.11 RC will ship with akka-actor 2.3.0 final.

 ### Cross-building with sbt 0.13
 When cross-building between Scala versions, you often need to vary the versions of your dependencies.
 In particular, the new scala modules (such as scala-xml) are no longer included in scala-library, so you'll have to add an explicit dependency on it to use Scala's xml support.